 According to Prigogine, the battle for Soledar was fought alone by Wagner.
 However, the Russian Defense Ministry initially claimed that the regular army was active.
 The Ministry of Defense officially announced the seizure of Soledal on the 13th and explained that the regular army’s airborne, missile and artillery units contributed to the victory.

 Mr Prigogine accused the government of not giving Wagner the credit it deserved.
-“They are constantly trying to steal victories from Wagner, and they are talking about the existence of another unnamed group just to discredit Wagner,” he said.
+“They are constantly trying to steal victories from Wagner, and they are talking regarding the existence of another unnamed group just to discredit Wagner,” he said.

 The defense ministry has since issued a new statement to “clarify” the situation.
 He said part of the Soledar invasion force included “brave and self-sacrificing” Wagner fighters.

-Some commentators predict that Prigozhin could one day become Russia’s defense minister as he rises to prominence.
+Some commentators predict that Prigozhin might one day become Russia’s defense minister as he rises to prominence.
 However, since Mr. Putin tends to use the political method of “divide and rule” by keeping his inner circles in check, it is difficult to know how much influence Mr. Prigozhin has over Mr. Putin.
 I don’t know where.

 Mr. Putin’s most powerful supporters, some of whom have direct ties to Mr. Putin, say Mr. Prigozhin is performing admirably in comparison to the mediocre results of the regular army.